Together or apart, a flock is still a flock.

 Relive the Moment

 Trinity is known for our exceptional athletics programs and our competitive spirit.
-Now is a great time to revisit some of our athletic triumphs, like this real of highlights from the 2008 baseball national championships.
+Now is a great time to revisit some of our athletic triumphs, like this real of highlights from the 2012 women’s lacrosse national championships.
 Enjoy reliving the victory, and be sure to check in periodically for different championship videos.